GianlucaGuarini/riot-app-example/readme.md

 ## Info

-This app is really simple and it may not be perfect because I have coded it in a couple of days but it's enough to answer the following riotjs FAQ questions:
+This app is really simple and it may not be perfect because I have coded it in a couple of days but it's enough to answer to the following FAQ:

   - How can I render riot components on the server?
   - How can I dispatch events across several riot components?